Everson4t/antivirus-for-objectstore/README.md

 6. Create an event to track object creation  on bucket1 and write to Stream1.
 Name **Event1**

 ### ssh Key par
-7. Generate a ssh key par to use with your instance
+7. Generate a ssh key par to use with your instance.

 ## Usage with SCAN

 To scan your bucket do the following:
-1. Create a Linux instance in the compartment scan
+1. Create a Linux instance in the compartment scan.
 2. Select the shape you need and **Oracle Developer Image**
-3. Put the instance in your VCN and Subnet
+3. Put the instance in your VCN and Subnet.
-4. Add a **cloud-init** script for the instane **BSAV2.sh**
+4. Copy the **cloud-init** script for the instane.
+File: **BSAV2.sh**
+5. Don't forget to adjust the variable **bucket_name** at line 15 !!

 ## Usage with PROTECT

 To protect your bucket scanning objects created on it do the following:
-1. Create a Linux instance in the compartment scan
+1. Create a Linux instance in the compartment scan.
 2. Select the shape you need and **Oracle Developer Image**
-3. Put the instance in your VCN and Subnet
+3. Put the instance in your VCN and Subnet.
-4. Add a **cloud-init** script for the instane **BSAV2.sh**
+4. Copy the **cloud-init** script for the instane.
+File: **BSAV2.sh**
+5. Adjust the variable **bucket_name, bucket_quarantine, streamID, endpoint** !

 ## Roadmap and extensions

-1. Implement this solution with a different or comercial antivirus
+1. Implement this solution with a different or comercial antivirus.
-2. Make the protect session a deamon to read the stream contantly
+2. Make the protect session a deamon to read the stream contantly.
+3. Send an alert e-mail when a threat is found.
-3. Any great idea you may have.
+4. Any great idea you may have.

 ## References